Clean Plate campaign: International responses

-Responses to the 2020 Clean Plate Campaign
+Responses to the 2020 Clean Plate campaign

 Xi's call for a second round of Clean Plate campaign directed international attention to the rising food insecurity in China.
 Xi's message is seen as an emphasis on self-reliance of food supply amid a growing tension with the United States and short-terms disruptions to its food production and importation such as the COVID-19 pandemic and summer floods.
 The vague wording left plenty of room for speculation to be filled up by official media accounts squashing worries of an immediate food shortage.
 The timing of Xi's message is also particularly important, released only weeks after the massive summer floods.

 The state's intervention on the daily life of citizens is another heated topic.
-BBC reports critics on the "N-1" ordering limit as "too rigid", and other comments questioning why the campaign does not target the lavish banquets of the officials.
+BBC reports criticism of the "N-1" ordering limit as "too rigid", and other comments questioning why the campaign does not target the lavish banquets of the officials.
 CNN quotes political analyst Wu Qiang that "Even the most politically apathetic person can feel their daily life habits challenged and threatened (by this campaign)" while highlighting the privacy intrusion in some local government's practices, who reportedly monitor food waste by encouraging citizens to report such behaviors, or installing surveillance cameras next to the food dumps in government canteens.

+Important Notes

+In Buddhism, wastefulness is believed to diminish one's blessings.
+The Buddhist concept of "Five Contemplations" during meals emphasizes reflecting on the difficulty of obtaining food, thereby cultivating gratitude and a sense of thrift.
+This concept reminds believers to avoid wastefulness in order to protect their blessings.
+Buddhist Master Da an points out that wasting food is regarded as "squandering the gifts of nature," which is the most detrimental behavior to one's blessings.
+However, if leftover food is packed in plastic containers and the containers are discarded after use, it can cause plastic pollution.
+A solution is to avoid ordering too much food when dining out by implementing the "N-1 ordering model," where "N" represents the number of diners and "-1" means ordering one less dish than the number of people.
+If packing leftovers, do not discard the container carelessly, consciously sort the garbage, and bring your own containers for takeaway when eating out.
+Reusable packaging should be used as many times as possible to reduce the generation of plastic waste.